ahsanumar123/Python-Bootcamp-SLC/README.md

-# Python-Bootcamp-SLC
+# Python Exercises
-Python Boot-camp March 9th and 16th
+Python Boot-camp Winter Session
 Includes Training Code and Material for Learners
 All datasets are either fictitious or publicaly available